Police: Bergen Worker Caught Spitting In Officers’ Coffee

 They quickly identified Trejo and arrested him, the chief said.

-Trejo also was fired from his job at the Kinderkamack franchise, he said.
+Trejo also was fired from his job at the Starbucks in the Ridgemont Shopping Center on Kinderkamack Road.

-Madden thanked management of the unidentified business “for their sincere cooperation.
+Madden thanked management their “for their sincere cooperation.
 We have had an extremely positive relationship with this business establishment and they have welcomed our community policing initiatives.

 “We believe this was an isolated act but it does not remove the shock and disgust that our officers feel.”